Cacti/documentation/Data-Profiles.md

 ### Changing data profile averages

-The Cacti gui allows you to change the averages on a specifc Data source profile some setups require a higher resolution of data and you may want to change the averaging to keep the most data this will come with a cost of storage due to the bigger sized RRD file
+The Cacti gui allows you to change the averages on a specific Data source profile some setups require a higher resolution of data and you may want to change the averaging to keep the most data this will come with a cost of storage due to the bigger sized RRD file